junxit/us-congress-bills-113/metadata.md

 - 2014-11-20 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2014-11-20 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2014-11-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 605.
+- 2014-12-08 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 113-287.
+- 2014-12-08 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 113-287.
+- 2014-12-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6375-6377; text as passed Senate: CR S6375-6377)
+- 2014-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6375-6377; text as passed Senate: CR S6375-6377)